jonathanyee/code-test-crawling/README.md

 ### Requirements ###

-Your mission is to write a program that pulls gloves from the "Free People" website: http://www.freepeople.com/accessories-gloves-2/
-(there are about 15 gloves total).
+Your mission is to write a program that pulls scarves from the "Free People" website: http://www.freepeople.com/scarves-3/ (there are about 13 scarves total).

 Your program should download and store the **name, photo, price, url, available colors, and description** for each of these products. _Note: You will need to get the description from the details page for each product._